Badr Hari: Legal issues

 On 21 January 2013 a court in Amsterdam determined that Hari should again be released from his pre-trial detention, this time with the condition that he could not visit catering establishments between the hours of 8:00 PM and 8:00 AM.
 By this point the main witnesses in the case had been heard; consequently the court deemed it unnecessary to further detain Hari.
 Following Hari's release he resumed training with the intention of returning to the ring.
 His trial was reportedly set to take place in March 2013; he faced nine charges including aggravated assault and attempted manslaughter.

 On 21 February 2014 the district court in Amsterdam sentenced him to prison for 1½ years.
 His legal team filed an immediate appeal, as did the prosecution.
 However, the Court of Appeal found him guilty of aggravated assault, noting in particular that each of his assaults was preceded by a relatively mild quarrel and that to his victims his violent behaviour came as a complete surprise, leaving them no chance to defend themselves.
 He was sentenced to two years in prison, of which ten months suspended.
 Since he had already spent eight months in pre-arrest, he still had to serve half a year in prison.
 In addition, he has to pay his victims compensation of €45,000 in total.
 This judgement was upheld by the Supreme Court of the Netherlands in 2017.

-Hari is friends with the President of Chechnya (Russia), Ramzan Kadyrov.

 Hari was reportedly arrested in Dubai following his tournament win at Global FC 3 on 29 May 2014, and he was detained and questioned by police over an alleged incident from late 2011/early 2012 before being released, according to his lawyer.
 Hari himself refuted the reports.